daigofuji/bbclub-font/README.md

 How to use
 ==========

 Include font folder on your site, link your bbclub-font.css from your html document and adjust the css's relative urls to font folder located on your server.
+For details: http://daigofuji.github.io/bbclub-font/

 LICENSE